AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 It seems like we are done !!! but no, we should adjust the base addresses of the code and data if the executable is not loaded at its preferred base address.
 The way to do this is by reconfiguring the relocation in .reloc section, dont worry if you didn't understand this, i'll make it easier, so let's get some information about .reloc section.

-The .reloc section in a part of PE file contains relocation information used by the windows loader when the executable is loaded into memory.
+The .reloc section in a PE file contains relocation information used by the windows loader when the executable is loaded into memory.
 This section is crucial when the executable is not loaded at its preferred base address, requiring adjustments to certain memory addresses within the code and data.

 For more understanding on why we need this relocation, When an executable is compiled, it is typically assigned a preferred base address where it expects to be loaded into memory.
 However, if another executable is already using that address space, the operating system will load the new executable at a different address.
-This is where the .reloc section comes into play.
+This is where the .reloc section comes to play.

 ```cpp
         if (BaseOffset) {